-Applus+ has advanced ultrasonic inspection tools and techniques to match every NDT UT challenge, from simple thickness measurement to fully automated inspections.
+Applus+ has advanced ultrasonic inspection tools and techniques to match every NDT UT test challenge, from simple thickness measurement to fully automated inspections.
 Applus+ has offices located worldwide, with the ability to mobilise ultrasonic inspection teams at short notice, ensuring a prompt and timely response.

 Ultrasonic testing uses high-frequency sound energy to perform examinations and take measurements.
 Ultrasonic testing can inspect for dimensional measurements, thickness, material characterisation, flaw detection, and more.